procedural-build/sustainabilitytool-docs/content/index/2_General Guidance.md

 To do this, they need to navigate to the row in the ‘Company / Project Invites’ table that says their Project’s name, click on the small cogs at the end of the rows, and then select ‘accept’ for each of their invitations.

 ### Left hand menu

+Reporting Users should use the left-hand bottom menu (below the title, ‘Business Units’) to access their dashboards and reporting packages.

+Please Note: There are different icons used in this menu to show the structure of a Company Project.
+Not all users will be able to see each level, but for reference:

+- The Stacked office icon = Business Unit Names
+- The Crossed Tools = Project Package Names

+The first step to reporting is to access your Project Package.
+This is done simply by clicking the Project Package name in the bottom-left-hand-menu.

+After selecting a package, the bottom-left-hand menu title will change from ‘Business Units’ to ‘Reporting Packages’.
+You can then go into your required reporting package by clicking the package name in this same menu (remember, reporting packages have the crossed tools icons).

 ### Top menu

+TBC

 ## Key features and functionality

+Below is a list of key features and functionality that all users should familiarise themselves with when starting out using the Tool.

 ### Metrics

+Metrics correspond to the fields reporters will input data against in a project e.g. tonnes of waste recycled.

 These are a standard of measurement by which reporting organisations can input information about their performance in specific areas.

 There are over 300 standardised metrics for a User to choose from, with then a further option to create non-standard metrics as required.
 Users can choose as many or as few as they require at the project set up stage.

+It is recommended that users only create metrics at a 'Project level' and then add them to reporting packages using the template functionality.
+This process ensures data reported by users in their reporting packages correspond to metrics used to generate the indicators displayed in the project-level dashboards.

+Users can create metrics at a 'reporting package' level but this approach is not recommended.

+- Go to your project home

+- In the Admin menu, select 'Metrics'

+- Once in the metrics page, click the ‘Set up Metrics’ drop down and select ‘Add Sustainability Issue'

+- Select the relevant sustainability issue* for your metric and click 'Submit'

+- Click the settings icon on the same row as the sustainability issue you selected in step 4.
+Click 'Add Metric'

+- Enter the name and definition of the metric, and select the relevant unit*.
+Click 'Submit'

+- To create another metric, under the same sustainability issue, repeat steps 5 and 6 contact charles.naud@actionsustainability.com for additional dropdown options for sustainability issues and units.

 ### Indicators